astromechza/nuprompt/README.md

 2. The git status if we're in a git directory
 3. The exit code of the previous command (if not 0)
 4. The current username or id
+5. The execution time of the previous command

 Firstly, lets assume that `PS1` is set by `PROMPT_COMMAND` in some way.
 Either, by having a bash function to capture the output, or by outputting some `eval`-able expression that sets it.
 So this can capture (3) and calculate (1), (2), and (4).

+Then, we need to capture the time of the previous command.
+We can do this by using `PS0` to store the start time of a command in a temporary file associated with the shell process id.
+The bash special parameter `${$}` can be used to capture the PID and then write this to a temporary file.
+Then in our main prompt, we'll try to read this file and use the contents to calculate an elapsed time.

-This leaves us with the form of `PROMPT_COMMAND='eval $(nuprompt ${?})` (with `${?}` capturing the previous exit code).
+This leaves us with the form of `PROMPT_COMMAND='eval $(nuprompt ps1 ${$} ${?})` (with `${?}` capturing the previous exit code, and `${$}` capturing the shell process id).
 One thing I did in the previous version of my prompt was to insert a newline if the prompt wasn't at the left hand margin.
 This could happen if the previous command output _didn't_ have a newline itself, however, after using this for some time I found that it wasn't clever enough and would frequently break commands if I typed them too fast.

 ## FAQ